Hi!

 As you've probably already guessed, this class will involve a lot of reading.
 A lot of reading.

 For this week’s readings, I’d like you to read Module 1 under the Prose tab.
-Try to read every day if possible.
-Also, as the term progresses, as I said, the readings will become a bit lengthier, and more sophisticated, but you'll be learning literary terminology and methods to use to assist you in interpreting your readings.
+Try to read every day if possible, even re-read selections as time permits.
+Also, as the term progresses, as I said, the readings will become a bit lengthier, and more sophisticated, but you'll be learning literary terminology and methods to use to assist you in interpreting your readings and deriving meaning from them.

 You will also read a couple of much more modern versions of stories, where Death, is a character.
 These will then move us into early fables, stories which are generally very short, but always have a life lesson, or "moral" to teach us.
 Of course, Aesop rules this domain, but these stories are still relevant, still told, and many times the methods of retelling are interesting in themselves.
 (Check out "Mr. Peabody and Sherman" on YouTube, especially episodes featuring the "Wayback Machine.")

 Lastly, we will look at the myths of the "Interminable Punishments."
 Many of them you will instantly recognize.
-They, too, are still relevant and important to the development of language, and usually contain similar lessons to fables.
+They, too, are still relevant and important to the development of language and usually contain similar lessons to fables.
+The social structure of the majority of cultural mythologies--god(s), demi-gods (half-god/half-human), and mortals--also deserves attention.
+This hierarchy illustrates not only the "family" tree of any cultural mythology, but their intersecting stories, their struggles and triumphs, and, of course, the power structure inherent in any narrative.